Dejounte Murray NBA Preview vs. the Raptors

-Dejounte Murray plus his Atlanta Hawks teammates face the Toronto Raptors at 7:30 PM ET on Wednesday.
+The Atlanta Hawks, Dejounte Murray included, face the Toronto Raptors on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Murray's prop bets, and some stats and trends to help you select good wagers.
+With prop bets available for Murray, let's dive into some stats and trends to assist you in making good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.